Smoothing in linear multicompartment biological processes subject to stochastic input: Results and Discussion

 where $\nu = (i-1)\Delta$.
 Note that to formulate the input as a boundary condition, we have modified the original system such that the input transfers to the first compartment at rate $k$ (i.e., $X_1(t)$ now experiences an input of $kI(t)$ compared to the input of $I(t)$ in \cref{sys}).
 This formulation is equivalent to the original formulation for $k = 1$.

 We denote $x(\nu,t) = X_i(t)$, and take $\Delta \rightarrow 0$ to yield an advection equation with Dirichlet boundary condition

 with exact solution

-As an advection equation, the continuum analogue of the multicompartment system corresponds to exact (undamped) transport of material through the system.
+As an advection equation, this continuum analogue of the multicompartment system corresponds to exact (undamped) transport of material through the system.
 We conclude, therefore, that the smoothing we see is a uniquely discrete effect.
 This conclusion becomes obvious should each compartment be viewed as a well-mixed segment of ``length'' $\Delta$ in $\nu$-space.
 Transfer between each compartment represents flow across the left boundary.
 As the ``length'' of each compartment becomes smaller, the left boundary approaches the right, and thus the finite difference between successive compartments diminishes.
 Thus, smoothing can be viewed as a consequence of within-compartment mixing, a feature of the discrete system that vanishes as the size of each compartment tends to zero.
-The same conclusion can be reached by viewing passage through each compartment as a Poisson process, such that the total time particles spend in the system has an Erlang distribution, with variance $n / k^2$.
-The rescaling in the continuum model affects both the total number of compartments $n \mapsto n / \Delta$ and transfer rate $k \mapsto k / \Delta$.
-While the expected amount of time particles spend in the system remains unchanged, the variance is now given by $\Delta n / k$, which vanishes as $\Delta \rightarrow 0$.
-Thus, particles are transported deterministically through the system.

-We perform a numerical experiment in \cref{fig6} and simulate three systems subject to an identical input, with identical total length $n = 10$, and with compartment spacing reducing from $\Delta = 1$ to $\Delta = 0.01$.
+We perform a numerical experiment in \cref{fig7}b--d and simulate three systems subject to an identical input, with identical total length $n = 10$, and with compartment spacing reducing from $\Delta = 1$ to $\Delta = 0.01$.
 In effect, the solution to the discrete system corresponds exactly to a forward difference approximation to that of the advection equation (\cref{continuum_limit}).
 Smoothing in both the autocorrelation and variance is evident in all cases with finite $\Delta$, however, it diminishes significantly for $\Delta = 0.01$.

-The emergence of the travelling-wave-type solution, given by \cref{continuum_limit} and where the fixed-$\nu$ solution is given by a linear delay, is also evident in \cref{fig6}d, in which we observe a non-zero concentration develop in each compartment after the finite time $t = \nu / k$.
+The advection equation given in \cref{continuum_limit} gives little insight into the behaviour as $\Delta \rightarrow 0$.
+To derive a continuum limit approximation that captures the smoothing effects in systems with small but finite $\Delta$, we apply the method of multiple scales and choose a `slow' scale of $s = \sqrt{\Delta} (i-1) - kt / \sqrt{\Delta} \sim \mathcal{O}(1)$ (the fast scale, considered in earlier analysis, is $\nu = (i-1)\Delta$).
+This scaling yields